har-in-air/ESP32C3_BLUETOOTH_AUDIO_VARIO/README.md

 If Bluetooth transmission is enabled, the power/bluetooth LED will start blinking once every 2 seconds after transmission starts.

 ### Audio Mute
-When the vario has finished initialization and is providing vario audio feedback, a brief press of the `PCCA` button  will toggle the audio on / off.
+When the vario has finished initialization and is providing vario audio feedback, a brief press of the `PCCA (SW4)` button  will toggle the audio on / off.

 This is convenient if you have set the zero-tone threshold to a negative value or close to zero and don't want the distraction of a beeping vario while you are hooked in to the glider and waiting to launch.

 ## Power Off
-To power off, press the `PWR` button and hold (~2 seconds) until you hear a confirmation audio tone.
+To power off, press the `PWR (SW3)` button and hold (~2 seconds) until you hear a confirmation audio tone.
 If the power/bluetooth LED was on, it will turn off as well.
 Release.

+# Notes on Calibration and Use
+The accelerometer offset calibration with the vario in a horizontal position needs to be done AFTER the board is installed in the case and BEFORE first use.

+Gyro offset calibration is done on each power up.
+For that the only requirement is that the unit should not be disturbed, it can be in any orientation.
+If it is disturbed, it will use the previous saved gyro offsets.
+This will not be an issue  if you successfully calibrated the gyro in the past few days and are flying in similar temperature conditions.

+After offset calibration and in normal use the AHRS software computes the vario orientation in Earth coordinates and then the net acceleration along the Earth coordinates +Z axis, every 2mS.
+This is NOT the IMU chip z axis acceleration.

+So the vario does not have to be horizontal during use, you can mount it to your waist strap or riser.

+You will need to redo the accelerometer offset calibration if you have reinstalled the board in the case, or tightened/loosened the mounting screws.
+The stress from the mounting screws will translate to stress on the MEMS structures in the IMU chip soldered to the module board, which will change the axis offsets.

+My friend who mounted the module board with a standard 0.1in header to the main PCB had very large accelerometer offsets.
+I was concerned that he had a defective MPU9250 chip.
+He reinstalled the IMU module board with double-sided foam tape and thin flexible wires, and then the offsets on all axes were very low.

+The accelerometer calibration will remove the offsets, but it's good to remove external contributing factors, especially if the offset is so large that it affects the dynamic range.

 # Credits